xapian/xapian/xapian-core/docs/spelling.rst

 Exactness
 ---------

-Because Xapian only tests the edit difference for terms which match well (or at all!) on trigrams, it may not always suggest the same answer that would be found if all possible words were checked using the edit distance algorithm.
+Because Xapian only tests the edit distance for terms which match well (or at all!) on trigrams, it may not always suggest the same answer that would be found if all possible words were checked using the edit distance algorithm.
 However, the best answer will usually be found, and an exhaustive